alisaifee/flask-limiter/doc/source/index.rst

              ...

   Custom keying function
-    By default rate limits are applied on per remote address basis.
-You can implement your own function to retrieve the key to rate limit by.
+    By default rate limits are applied based on the key function that the :class:`Limiter` instance was initialized with.
+You can implement your own function to retrieve the key to rate limit by when decorating individual routes.
 Take a look at :ref:`keyfunc-customization` for some examples..

         .. code-block:: python